-- Studio art: three credits, at least one of which is at the 200-level
+- Studio art: three credits, at least one of which is at the 200 level.

 - Art history: six credits

 - Senior Research in Art History: ART 399A.

 With permission of the chair, up to 2 credits in related studies outside the department may be counted toward electives in the major.

+Studio Art

+12 credits as follows:
-- Art history: 3 credits including ART 226 or ART 246 and 2 other Art History courses, with the exception of ART 105 - Drawing: ART 110

-- Two additional 100-level studio art courses - Two 200-level studio art courses - Advanced Intermedia Studio Workshop: ART 351 (One credit) - Open Studio: ART 390 (2.5 credits winter term senior year) - Exhibit Practicum: ART 392 (0.5 credits spring term senior year)

-A double major in Studio Art and Art History is permissible under the restriction that at most two courses can count toward both majors; additionally, for the Studio Art major one of the required credits in Art History is replaced by a credit from an allied field of study selected from: DANC 260, ENG 363, PHIL 211, PHIL 246, or THTR 151.

-Requirements for the minors
+- Art history: 3 credits including at least one of ART 226 and ART 246, and 2 other Art History courses, with the exception of ART 105 - Drawing: ART 110 - Two additional 100-level studio art courses - Two 200-level studio art courses - Advanced Intermedia Studio Workshop: ART 351 (1 credit) - Open Studio: ART 390 (2 credits winter term senior year) - Exhibit Practicum: ART 392 (1 credit spring term senior year) A double major in Studio Art and Art History is permissible under the restriction that at most two courses can count toward both majors; additionally, for the Studio Art major one of the required credits in Art History is replaced by a credit from an allied field of study selected from: DANC 260, ENG 363, PHIL 211, PHIL 246, or THTR 151.
+Requirements for the minors Art History 5 credits as follows:

-Art History

-- Studio Art: One 100-level course - One art history survey course: ART 105 or ART 106 - Three art history courses at the 200-level or above
+- Studio Art: One 100-level course

+- One art history survey course: ART 105 or ART 106

+- Three art history courses at the 200-level or above

+Art Museum Studies

+5.5 credits as follows: